 Should we also teach them how to know why it's trustworthy?
 YES!

 Both are essential!

 Students are hungry for truth.
-Proclaim God’s word confident of its truth.
+So, we must proclaim God’s word confident of its truth.
 Always with love and respect, but always the whole truth.
-We have had many kinds of students walk through the doors of our youth group.
-Many.
-Any kind of religion you could think of, the full LGBTQIA+ spectrum, we once had a brother and sister who firmly believed that demons were trustworthy.
+We have had many kinds of students walk through the doors of our youth group—any kind of religion you could think of, the full LGBTQIA+ spectrum.
+We once had a brother and sister who firmly believed that demons were trustworthy.
 I mean we have had them all.
-I have never watered-down God’s word in an effort to not hurt their feelings.
+I have never watered down God’s word in an effort to not hurt their feelings.
 I have spoken gently, understanding the gravity of what I’m saying in the lives of those listening.
 But I have never changed or withheld truth.
-In many cases students end up agreeing that what I share is true.
+In many cases, students end up agreeing that what I share is true.
 We have had students turn from sin-filled lifestyles as they hear truth.
 Just this last year we had a guy ditch animism for Jesus.
-On other occasions we have had students leave behind sexual sins and bad relationships.
+On other occasions, we have had students leave behind sexual sins and bad relationships.

 Stand on the truth of God’s word.
 Your students will thank you!
 More importantly, you'll be able to start discipling the next generation more effectively.